-- Staff notification of the new policy and setting procedures for handling violations.
-"Help Enforce Our Policy" handouts, p.
-2. - Bookmarks or small notification cards explaining the policy distributed by park staff or community members to park users.
-Sample cards and bookmarks from Mounds View, MN and Anoka County, MN, p.
-3. - Articles in a local or regional newspaper, as the result of a news release or reporters' coverage of city council meetings.
-Sample news release, p.
-4. - Park and recreation department and city newsletters.
-Sample city newsletters from Shoreview, MN, and Ramsey, MN, p.
-5. - Recreation program brochures, catalogs, and announcements.
-Sample recreation program brochure from New Brighton, MN, p.
-6. - Ads promoting tobacco-free parks and sports.
-Sample ads from various sources, pp. 7-8. - Rulebooks or policy statements that are distributed to sports league administrators, coaches, officials, parents, and participants.
-Sample notification letter, p.
-9; Sample team schedule, p.
-10. - Fact sheets or educational articles about tobacco and secondhand smoke distributed at coaches' meetings and in mailings or newsletters.
-Sample article and fact sheet, pp. 11-12. - Postings on the recreation department's or city's website. - Public address announcements at recreation events, or public service announcements on local radio stations or public access cable channels.
-Sample audio and video announcements, p.
-13. - Kick-off celebration or community event with tobacco-free pledges, activities, etc. Potential dates for this event: Spring-Kick Butts Day; May 31-World No Tobacco Day; Thursday prior to Thanksgiving-Great American Smoke Out.
-Sample pledge, p.
-14; Sample community events, p.
-15.
+- Staff notification of the new policy and setting procedures for handling violations. - Bookmarks or small notification cards explaining the policy distributed by park staff or community members to park users. - Articles in a local or regional newspaper, as the result of a news release or reporters' coverage of city council meetings. - Park and recreation department and city newsletters. - Recreation program brochures, catalogs, and announcements. - Rulebooks or policy statements that are distributed to sports league administrators, coaches, officials, parents, and participants. - Other fact sheets or educational articles about tobacco and secondhand smoke distributed at coaches' meetings, in mailings, or through newsletters. - Postings on the recreation department's or city's website. - Public address announcements at recreation events, or public service announcements on local radio stations or public access cable channels. - Kick-off celebration or community event with tobacco-free pledges, activities, etc. Potential dates for this event: March/April-Kick Butts Day; May 31-World No Tobacco Day; Thursday prior to Thanksgiving-Great American Smoke Out.

-Please note: computer artwork files are available from for reprinting the tobacco-free sign image.
+Please note: computer artwork files are available from TFYR for the tobacco-free sign image.